awsdocs/aws-panorama-developer-guide/docs-source/appliance-network.md

 **Local access**
 + **Real\-time streaming protocol \(RTSP, port 554\)** – To read camera streams\.
 + **Network time protocol \(NTP, port 123\)** – To keep the appliance's clock in sync\.
 If you don't run an NTP server on your network, the appliance can also connect to public NTP servers over the internet\.

+## Private connectivity<a name="appliance-network-vpn"></a>

+The AWS Panorama Appliance does not need internet access if you deploy it in a private VPC subnet with a VPN connection to AWS\.
+You can use Site\-to\-Site VPN or AWS Direct Connect to create a VPN connection between an on\-premises router and AWS\.
+Within your private VPC subnet, you create endpoints that let the appliance connect to Amazon Simple Storage Service, AWS IoT, and other services\.
+For more information, see [Connecting an appliance to a private subnet](api-endpoints.md#services-vpc-appliance)\.